adarshkumar714/core-academics/os/Memory Management/Virtual_memory.md

 ### Demand Paging
 * This concept says don't load any page in main memory until it is needed.
 * The process of loading the page into memory on demand (whenever a page fault occurs) is known as ***demand paging***.
+* In this process, some pages of all the processes are preloaded in main memory to maximum memory utlization.
 * Demand paging is a technique used in virtual memory systems where pages enter main memory only when requested or needed by the CPU.
 * In demand paging, the operating system loads only the necessary pages of a program into memory at runtime, instead of loading the entire program into memory at the start.